 - You will face a lot of business challenges and problems, but you will also need to remember the motivation to start a business in the first place to inspire you to not give up.

-- Read the story of Kristine Borisova who established her own business in Australia from zero and succeeded.
+- Read the story of Kristine Borisova who established her own business in Australia - and succeeded.

 Tell us a bit about your business?

 LIKE Dance Studio is a St Leonards based dance studio.
 We teach kids from 4 y.o., teenagers and adults.
 Our model is based around creating concert programs.